BBird40/ng.NET/LAYOUT.md

 Solution Layout
 -----------------------
 The application's architecture starts at the project's root directory.
 The root directory starts at ng.NET with a solution for both Web API and MVC.
-Each project has their own purpose and resonsibility.
+Each project has their own purpose and responsibility.

 * /BusinessLayer - Acronymed as the BL or BLL (Business Logic Layer), this project handles all business rules, workflows, and components.
 The business layer serves as a intermediary for data exchange between the View and the data access layer.
 Moreover, this project represents the subject matter of the application in terms of objects.
 * /DataAccessLayer - Acronymed as the DAL, this project handles all communication to backend data.
 That data can be held in a database, in a file, or obtained from a service.
 * /ServiceLayer - This project works closely with the controller.
 This layer communicates primarily with web services, the data access layer, and business layer.
 * /Utilities - This project is strictly to house commonly used utitilies.
 These utilities could be Extensions, Serializers, Parsers, Loggers, etc.
-* /packages - This directory represents all the dependencies/references beusing by the application via NuGet.
+* /packages - This directory represents all the dependencies/references being used by the application via NuGet.

 Front End Layout
 ---------------------